Rent your very own Mediterranean paradise

 Patara beach

-20km of white sand with dunes, is about 15 minutes away.
-There are changing rooms, showers, food/drinks stand and beach chairs/umbrellas for rental.
+20km of golden sand with dunes, is about 15 minutes away.
+There are changing rooms, showers, food/drinks stand and beach chairs/umbrellas for rent.
 There can be a strong wind and surf.
-There is a charge of about 2 lira as you enter the Patara National Park.
+There is a nominal entry fee as you enter the Patara National Park.
 You can visit for free by going to the "other side", via Karadere (see Patara under Ancient Lycia).

 Kaputas (10 minutes) ...

-is a shingle beach in the direction of Kas.
+is a pebble beach in the direction of Kas.
 The water is crystal clear here.
 There are no facilities or shade.
 Free.

 Kalkan public beach ...